SalimM21/SalimM21/README.md

 ## 🙋‍♂ About Me

 **Data Enthusiast**

-As a passionate Database Administrator and SQL Developer, I specialize in designing robust database architectures, optimizing queries, and ensuring data integrity.
-With expertise in both relational and NoSQL databases, I'm dedicated to building efficient, scalable data solutions that power business intelligence and applications.
+As a Data Engineer and Database Specialist, I create robust and scalable data architectures, optimize queries, and ensure data integrity across large-scale systems.
+My expertise includes relational & NoSQL databases, real-time data pipelines with Apache Kafka, Big Data processing with Spark, and automated deployments in Kubernetes.
+I’ve developed intelligent solutions such as an email filtering system for secure communications and DiabetoWeb, a medical decision-support tool for diabetes risk assessment, while delivering efficient solutions for business intelligence and predictive analytics.

 ### 🔭 Currently Working On
 - ⚡ Optimized ETL pipeline with **Apache Spark** for real-time IoT analytics